-The photo tour moved on to Shangrila (known as Zang Din).
+The photo tour moved on to Shangrila (known as Zang Din) where the ethnic group are the Pu’Ah.
 Here there were monastic buildings on the mountainsides in a regional architectural style, at an altitude of 11,000 feet.
 Sweeping curved shapes roofs are believed to ward off bad luck.
-Some interesting photos’ of small Mongolian ponies with riders dressed in regional costume, The area is very fertile, photos of the plentiful supply of fruits and vegetables mean travellers need never go hungry!
+Some interesting photos’ of small Mongolian ponies with riders dressed in regional costume, followed by scenes of narrow cobbled streets with indigenous Shangrila style closely built wooden houses.
+The area is very fertile, photos of the plentiful supply of fruits and vegetables mean travellers need never go hungry!

 The next place to be visited was Li Jian in the Dali region of Tibet, well known to Chinese for its production of jade ornaments and jewellery.

 This rarely visited province of China obviously has great potential for keen photographers with its stunning mountain gorges, hillside villages, quaint architecture, street scenes, and photogenic colourfully dressed residents who are willing to be photographed.